 What about cost?

-Body Ecology Veggie Starter contains six packets for $22.95 (September 2015).
-I use one packet for up to 10 pounds of vegetables and it works well.
-However, fermentation is faster when using two packets.
-In any case, the average cost per pound ready product is still very low.
+Body Ecology Culture Starter contains six packets for around $25.
+You can use one packet for batches of up to 10 pounds of vegetables.
+However, if you’re preparing that much I think it works better when using two packets.
+Fermentation moves faster and there are less problems.
+In any case, the average cost per pound of fermented veggies is still low.

 Body Ecology Kefir Starter

 Kefir is similar to yogurt but contains different bacteria.
 Kefir promotes digestion and is rich in nutrients.
 Body Ecology Kefir Culture Starter produces a great tasting Kefir that can be very soothing when on antibiotics.Kefir and Its Biological Activities – PubMed (nih.gov)